 - Coffee makers

 - Large, oversized coffee cups/mugs

 - Casserole dishes (esp larger, preferably with lids)

 - Baking items – cookie sheets, muffin tins, brownie and loaf pans, etc.

 - Sharp/steak knives (paring and larger chopping knives)

 - Plastic drinking cups – both kid and adult sizes

-- Dollar Tree items – strainers, pot holders and oven mitts, silverware trays, paper towel holders, light bulbs, pizza cutters, cheese graters, ice cream scoops, can openers, vegetable peelers, spatulas, whisks, cookie sheets, serving spoons, kitchen scissors, cutting boards, plastic water pitchers, larger measuring cups, screwdrivers, measuring tapes
+- Dollar Tree items (all $1) – strainers, pot holders and oven mitts, paper towel holders, light bulbs, pizza cutters, cheese graters, ice cream scoops, can openers, vegetable peelers, flipping spatulas, whisks, cookie sheets, serving spoons, kitchen scissors, cutting boards, plastic water pitchers, larger measuring cups, screwdrivers, measuring tapes

 - Electric fry pans or burners

 - Air mattresses esp those with built-in pumps (or an external pump)